metabase/metabase/docs/users-guide/08-dashboard-filters.md

 Have you ever found yourself in a situation where it seems like you need to create nearly identical copies of the same dashboard, with just one different variable?
 Maybe you have an Earnings dashboard, but you want to see the data for each city your business is in, or maybe you have a KPI dashboard that you want to see broken out by month.

-Instead of creating duplicate dashboards, you can use Metabase’s dashboard filters feature to create simple toggles to change a variable for all the cards on a dashboard.
+Instead of creating duplicate dashboards, you can use dashboard filters to create simple toggles to change a variable for cards on a dashboard.

 ### Adding a new filter

-To add a filter to a dashboard, first enter dashboard editing mode, then click the Add a Filter button that appears in the top-right.
+To add a filter to a dashboard, first enter dashboard editing mode, then click the **Add a Filter** button that appears in the top-right.

 ![Add a Filter](images/dashboard-filters/01-add-filter.png)

 You can choose from a number of filter types: Time, Location, ID, or Other Categories.
-The type of filter you choose will determine what the filter widget will look like, and will also determine what fields you’ll be able to filter your cards by:
+The type of filter you choose will determine what the filter widget will look like, and as well as which fields you’ll be able to filter your cards by:

-- **Time:** when picking a Time filter, you'll also be prompted to pick a specific type of filter widget: Month and Year, Quarter and Year, Single Date, Date Range, Relative Date, or All Options.
+- **Time:** when picking a Time filter, Metabase will prompt you to pick a specific type of filter widget: Month and Year, Quarter and Year, Single Date, Date Range, Relative Date, or All Options.
 "Single Date" and "Date Range" will provide a calendar widget, while the other options all provide slightly different dropdown interfaces for picking values.
 Choose "All Options" to get a widget that's just like the time filter in the graphical query builder.
 - **Location:** there are four types of Location filters to choose from: City, State, ZIP or Postal Code, and Country.
 - **ID:** this filter provides a simple input box where you can type the ID of a user, order, etc.
 - **Other Categories:** this is a flexible filter type that will let you create either a dropdown or input box to filter on any category field in your cards.